 To discuss your rights with a St. Louis maritime attorney and how we can help, contact us through our online form or call (314) 276-1681.
 We offer free consultations, so there is no risk in discussing your rights and options with an attorney.

-The Jones Act is a federal law intended to provide certain maritime workers, specifically sailors and seamen, with the ability to sue their employer and obtain compensation for their injuries after a work-related accident on an American vessel.
+The Jones Act is a federal law intended to provide certain maritime workers, specifically sailors, and seamen, with the ability to sue their employer and obtain compensation for their injuries after a work-related accident on an American vessel.
 Also known as the Merchant Marine Act, it was initially passed in 1920.
 Before this law, maritime workers were very limited in when and how they could obtain compensation for their injuries.

-If you were hurt while working on a barge, vessel or fleet and need to recover compensation, you should speak with a St. Louis Jones Act attorney right away.
+If you were hurt while working on a barge, vessel, or fleet and need to recover compensation, you should speak with a St. Louis Jones Act attorney right away.
 In some situations, you have the right to “maintenance and cure” and vocational training without proving who was at fault.
-This is typically true when you were injured at sea or one of the major waterways in the US such as the Mississippi River.
+This is typically true when you are injured at sea or one of the major waterways in the US such as the Mississippi River.
 You will need to prove you were a sailor on an American vessel operating in navigable waters.
 However, the Jones Act also covers situations in which an employee, officer, or agent of your employer was negligent or if you were required to work on an unseaworthy vessel.
 If you were injured on a docked vessel, you might need to prove negligence or unseaworthiness.

 It is best to work with a St. Louis Jones Act lawyer who will investigate the situation and gather the evidence necessary to establish how you were injured, particularly if another person was negligent or if you were forced to work in an unsafe environment.